goossens/ObjectTalk/docs-src/installation/macos.md

-ObjectTalk is supported on Monterey (MacOS 12) or
-Big Sur (MacOS 11).
+ObjectTalk is supported on Sonoma (MacOS 14), Ventura (MacOS 13), Monterey (MacOS 12) and Big Sur (MacOS 11).
 There are 4 simple requirements to get your machine ready for ObjectTalk development:

 * Install Xcode from the App Store